electronsoul/eyetracker/README.md

-# eyetracker
-# Navivate Computer With Your Eyes
+# Navigate Computer With Your Eyes
 # INSTRUCTIONS
 # To Compile
  1. Install PyCharm
  2. Install Python > 3.8
  3. Install CMake
  4. run Following In Terminal
-  a) pip install opencv-python
+	 - pip install opencv-python
-  b) pip install dlib
+	 - pip install dlib
-  c) pip install mouse
+	 - pip install  mouse
-  d) pip install numpy
+	 - pip install numpy
-  e) pip install PyAutoGUI
+	 - pip install PyAutoGUI
 # To Use
 1. Move Head To Move Cursor
 2. When On Desired position, press h on keyboard(2-3 times)